-There are some guides in the web but I won’t list them all (you can find a list here), I’d instead focus on my personal experience.
+There are several guides in the web but I won’t list them all (you can find a list here), I’d instead focus on my personal experience.
 I’ll start with some general advice and then delve into each exam question.
 I published already some of my tools and thoughts about this exam.
 You can find them here and here.

 I hope you will find it helpful.
 Don’t hesitate to get back to me for more information, feedback and any doubt about the exam.